umarhassan1996/sen-uk-data-stories/DSweek2-MED7373.md

 When working out the percentage of pupils with a Statement or EHC plan, I divided the selected region in England by total for all regions.
 For example, with London, the calculation was =C8/C17 to give me the result of 0.171688987 (or 17% with formatting changes).

-With the North East, I calculated the total of SEN pupils with a Statement or EHC plan by the North East (=C16/C17), which gave me the figure of 0.049560418 (or 5% with formatting changes).
+With the North East, I calculated the total of SEN pupils with a Statement or EHC plan for the North East region (=C16/C17), which gave me the figure of 0.049560418 (or 5% with formatting changes).

 This allowed me to compare the region in England with the highest percentage of SEN pupils with a Statement or EHC plan with the lowest percentage of pupils in the country with a Statement or EHC plan.